 The R&I Actions in Cluster 1 bundle all Large-scale Demonstration activities in the CCAM Partnership, moving towards Deployment Readiness.
+The actions will focus on urban, inter- urban, sub-urban/peri-urban regions, hub-to-hub and long-distance transport corridors using highways and rural roads.

-The actions demonstrate CCAM solutions in urban, inter-urban, sub-urban/peri-urban environments and eventually smaller towns.
-Demonstrating automated mobility operation providing transportation for people and goods will make a big step forward to test and evaluate new operational and business models in realistic scenarios.
-The integration of CCAM solutions in Large-scale Demonstrations all over Europe will foster harmonization and interoperability while facilitating co-creation with society, showing benefits and fostering adoption of new mobility services.
+Demonstration of automated combined people and goods operations will make a big step forward to test and evaluate new operational and business models in realistic scenarios.
+The integration of CCAM solutions in Large-scale Demonstrations all over Europe will foster harmonisation and interoperability while facilitating co-creation with society and users, showing benefits and fostering adoption of new mobility services.